romashenkkko/LFA-Labs1/Report3.md

   ```csharp
   if (char.IsWhiteSpace(current))
   ```
+ The Tokenize() method’s core loop processes input text character by character, emphasizing whitespace handling to ensure accurate position tracking.
+It distinguishes newline characters (\n), which increment the line counter and reset the column counter, from other whitespace like spaces and tabs, which only increment the column counter, while also managing Windows-style line endings (\r\n) by skipping redundant characters for cross-platform support.

+Whitespace is isolated from token matching with a continue statement, preventing it from being treated as a token.
+This separation enhances code clarity and maintainability by distinctly handling position updates and token identification.
 All whitespace characters are skipped.
 If a newline is encountered (`\n`), it increments the line counter.

 * **Token Matching**